MMNTM logo

 "For over a year, GPT-4 has been the undisputed champion of the LLM space...
 Claude 3 Opus is the first model I've used that genuinely feels like a peer to GPT-4."

 Five days earlier, Anthropic had released Claude 3.
-CNBC ran: "Google-backed Anthropic debuts Claude 3, claims it beats GPT-4."
-Position 5.
-Still not the lead story.
+CNBC ran the headline "Google-backed Anthropic debuts Claude 3, claims it beats GPT-4"—and the tech press treated it as incremental news.
+The framing was still "challenger claims."
+Not "incumbent dethroned."

 By March 28, Ars Technica made it explicit: "The king is dead: Claude 3 surpasses GPT-4 on Chatbot Arena for the first time."

-This is about what happened next—and what it reveals about how AI markets actually work.
+This is about what happened in between—and why.
 The shift wasn't about raw intelligence.
 It was about verification.
-Once capability could be measured objectively, the market reshuffled in 12 months.
+Once capability could be measured objectively, the market reshuffled.
+And the companies that won weren't the ones with the best models.
+They were the ones whose models were already optimized for what the tests would measure.

-To understand why March 2024 mattered, you have to understand what preceded it: 15 months of market leadership determined by vibes.
+To understand why March 2024 mattered, you have to understand what preceded it: 15 months of market leadership determined by demos, cherry-picked examples, and the question "which one feels smarter?"

 Milestone